 4.3 Taxes.
 Landlord shall pay all taxes that accrue against the Structure and Property during the Term.
 If any such tax or excise is levied or assessed directly against Tenant, then Tenant shall be responsible for and shall pay the taxing authority directly.
 Tenant shall be liable for all taxes against Tenant’s personal property or Tenant’s fixtures placed in the Premises, whether levied or assessed against Landlord or Tenant.
-Tenant shall be solely responsible for any increase in taxes that are solely attributable to the installation of Tenant’s Equipment on the Property and/or Structure.
-In the event that Tenant is unable to directly pay the taxing authority for such increase in taxes, Landlord shall pay such increase on Tenant’s behalf and Tenant shall reimburse Landlord within thirty (30) days after Notice from Landlord documenting that the increase in taxes is solely attributable to the installation of Tenant’s equipment.
 Landlord shall reasonably cooperate with Tenant, at Tenant’s expense, in any appeal or challenge to Taxes.
 If, as a result of any appeal or challenge by Tenant, there is a reduction, credit or repayment received by Landlord for any Taxes previously paid by Tenant, Landlord agrees to promptly reimburse to Tenant the amount of said reduction, credit or repayment.
 If Tenant does not have the standing rights to pursue a good faith and reasonable dispute of any Taxes under this section, Landlord will reasonably pursue such dispute at Tenant’s sole cost and expense upon written request of Tenant.

 5. Interference and Relocation of Tenant’s Equipment.

 5.1 Interference.
 Tenant agrees to use commercially reasonable efforts to ensure that Tenant’s Equipment does not physically block, obstruct, or otherwise cause measurable transmission or reception interference (“Interference”) with any equipment installed at the Structure as of the Effective Date (“Existing Equipment”).
-In the event that Tenant’s Equipment causes Interference with any Existing Equipment for a period more than forty-eight (48) hours following Tenant’s receipt of notification thereof, then Tenant will cease operating and/or relocate the source of Interference and/or to reduce the power sufficiently to minimize the Interference until such Interference can be remedied.
+Except for intermitting testing, in the event that Tenant’s Equipment causes Interference with any Existing Equipment for a period more than forty-eight (48) hours following Tenant’s receipt of notification thereof, then Tenant will cease operating and/or relocate the source of Interference and/or to reduce the power sufficiently to minimize the Interference until such Interference can be remedied.
 Following the Effective Date, Landlord agrees not to install or to permit others to install any structure or equipment which could knowingly cause Interference with Tenant’s Equipment.
 If any structure or equipment is installed after the Effective Date that causes Interference with Tenant’s Equipment for a period of more than forty-eight (48) hours following Landlord’s receipt of notification thereof, then Landlord shall cause the interfering party to cease operating, and/or relocate, the source of Interference, or to reduce the power sufficiently to minimize the Interference until such Interference can be remedied.